Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Reproducibility and Implementation Details

-\textbf{Definition of MHWs}.
-The \cite{hobday2016seasonal} definition of MHW categories is applied to detect MHWs from original SST field.
-More precisely, any interval in which the SST anomalies surpass the 90th percentile for a minimum of five days in a row is classified as an MHW event.

-\textbf{Metrics}.
-In this study, to evaluate the performance of our model, we use three metrics: Root Mean Square Error (RMSE), Critical Success Index (CSI) and Bias (BIAS).
-RMSE represents the overall performance of our SST anomaly forecast, which is calculated as:

-Where $C_{i,j}(t)$ and $\tilde{C}_{i,j}(t)$ is the ground truth and prediction of SST anomaly at lead time $t$, $\omega_{i,j}$ is the weighting coefficient and the subscript $(i,j)$ indicates the data at grid point $(i,j)$ while $H$ and $W$ follow the same definition in Section 2.
-CSI is the metric that evaluate the forecast ability of extreme events and can be expressed as:
+where $\Delta T=24$ hours.
+On a single NVIDIA RTX 3090 GPU with batch size 1, a 30-day forecast takes 195.29 ms with the dynamical kernel and 171.58 ms without it, indicating that the physics kernel adds only modest overhead.

+\textbf{Evaluation protocol.} Global forecasts are initialized from analysis fields and evaluated against GLORYS12V1 SSTA on the common $1/2^\circ$ grid.
+For S2S comparisons, all products are interpolated to the same grid, restricted to available operational lead times, and scored after the assimilation outputs stabilize, i.e., 12 days post-initialization.
+Regional experiments use the same metrics on the $1/12^\circ$ western Atlantic domain, where small-scale SST fronts and MHW boundaries pose greater challenges to forecast skill and physical consistency.

+\textbf{Metrics.} We identify MHWs following the Hobday definition: an event occurs when SST exceeds the local 90th percentile for at least five consecutive days.
+RMSE evaluates global SSTA accuracy, CSI evaluates extreme-event detection, and BIAS evaluates systematic assimilation error:

-Where TP (True Positive) denotes the number of cases that a MHW event is accurately predicted.
-FP (False Positive), FN (False Negative), and TN (True Negative) follow a similar definition.
+Here $C$ and $\tilde{C}$ denote the ground-truth and predicted SSTA fields, $\omega_{i,j}$ is the area-weighting coefficient, and $(i,j)$ indexes a grid cell in an $H\times W$ field.
+TP (True Positive) denotes the number of cases that a MHW event is accurately predicted.
+FP (False Positive), FN (False Negative), and TN (True Negative) follow a similar definition. \endgroup

-BIAS is used to evaluate the systematic difference between the analysis field and the ground truth: